explodingcamera/tinywasm/CONTRIBUTING.md

   Generate test result charts

 - **`cargo test-mvp`**\
-  Run the WebAssembly MVP (1.0) test suite
+  Run the WebAssembly MVP (1.0) test suite.
+Be sure to cloned this repo with `--recursive` or initialize the submodules with `git submodule update --init --recursive`

 - **`cargo version-dev`**\
   Bump the version to the next dev version.
 This should be used after a release so test results are not overwritten.
 Does not create a new github release.